Home Team Team John David Crosby

 Between Nation, World and Universe: The Philosophy of Home in Nynorsk Literature.
 1840-1925.

-This project begins by observing the fact that the motif of heim (the New Norwegian word for home) appears constantly in Nynorsk literature’s beginnings and well into the modern breakthrough.
-This motif has hardly been commented on, aside from its definition as a symbol of topographical place, to where one belongs or returns, or from where one departs.
-Yet, out of this fixed meaning, heim develops a second meaning that becomes a primary symbol in poetry and prose.
+The motif of heim (the Nynorsk word for home) appears constantly in Nynorsk literature’s beginnings and well into the modern breakthrough.
+Aside from its definition as a symbol of topographical place, to where one belongs or returns, or from where one departs, heim develops a second meaning that becomes a primary symbol in poetry and prose.
 It is this second meaning which this thesis argues is paramount to the literature of Nynorsk.

 Translations